New York University's Office of Equal Opportunity offers education and awareness workshops for the University community.

 This course will provide an overview of workplace accommodations under the Americans with Disabilities Act, as well as state and city disability law.
 Supervisors will learn key concepts about providing reasonable accommodations, the interactive process, and responding to requests from employees with disabilities.
 This two hour course is open to all HR officers and supervisors responsible for responding to requests for workplace accommodations.

-This course offers an overview of Title IX and the University's compliance responsibilities.
-Through lecture, case study, and interactive discussion, participants will gain the knowledge and skills to manage student complaints of sexual harassment, assault, and other forms of misconduct.
-This course is open to NYU administrators designated as contacts for receiving complaints and supervisors responsible for responding to student allegations of harassment in the learning environment.
+This course offers an overview of Title IX, Violence Against Women Act, Campus SaVE Act, and the University's compliance responsibilities.
+Through lecture and interactive activities, participants will gain knowledge and skills to respond to student complaints of sexual harassment, assault, and other forms of misconduct.
+This course is open to all NYU employees and is highly recommended for faculty and staff who work closely with students.